doubleangels/NextDNSManager/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about the app.
+about: Ask a question about the app. **Make sure you read the [FAQ's](https://github.com/doubleangels/NextDNSManager/blob/main/FAQ.md) first or your issue may be closed.**
-title: "[Replace with a descriptive title]"
+title: "[Replace with a descriptive title.]"
 labels: "type: question"
 assignees: "doubleangels"
 ---